-Spirit AeroSystems, Astraius join forces to boost UK launch ambitions
+Spirit AeroSystems, Astraius Join Forces to Boost UK Launch Ambitions

-PRESTWICK, Scotland – March 17 – Spirit AeroSystems, Inc., and Astraius Ltd. announced today a collaboration to enhance future satellite launch capabilities from Prestwick Spaceport.
+Spirit AeroSystems, Inc. and Astraius Ltd. announced today a collaboration to enhance future satellite launch capabilities from Prestwick Spaceport.

 During a visit to the Spaceport by Scottish Government Minister for Business, Trade, Tourism, and Enterprise Ivan McKee, the companies commemorated the announcement with a signing ceremony.